Skip to main content

 Observe resource allocation from inside the application

 Sometimes it can be useful for the application itself to know the amount of allocated resources to it.
-While in most cases it can be achieved by inspecting the relevant system parameters inside the container, in other cases it is only possible to expose the limitation to the container in form of an environment variable.
+While in most cases it can be achieved by inspecting the relevant system parameters inside the container, in other cases it is only possible to expose the limitation to the container in the form of an environment variable.
 Here is a list of common approaches to observing the amount of available resources from inside the container:

 • the amount of available memory is restricted by means of cgroups